mhausenblas/mandox/README.md

 * add more DS mappings to front-end
 * add test function (end-to-end, that is, API to front-end)
 * add icons (inspect, definition/doc)
+* add up/down cmds to scan panel and hide scan panel when hitting scan

 ## Background